ashabakshi/DL_Clear_Basics/ANN/Ann.md

 # Neuron & Perceptron

-🔹 What is a Neuron?
+🔹 What is a Neuron??

     Think of your brain — it has billions of biological neurons that receive signals, process them, and send output to other neurons.
     An artificial neuron mimics exactly this: